 What is the FHA Mortgage Down Payment Requirement

-The minimum down payment requirement for an FHA mortgage in 2018 is 3.5% BUT you must have a minimum of a 580 credit score.
-This program is available for primary residences that are 104 units.
-FHA DOWN PAYMENT INFORMATION
+The minimum down payment requirement for an FHA mortgage in 2018 is 3.5%.
+For this, you must have a minimum of a 580 credit score.
+See below for options available when your credit score is below 580.
+This program is available for primary residences that are 1-4 units.
+FHA DOWN PAYMENT REQUIREMENT INFORMATION

 What is the FHA Credit Score Requirement?

 Borrowers who are interested in an FHA mortgage can qualify for a mortgage with a credit score as low as 500.
 However, any borrower with a credit score that is less than 580 will need to put at least 10% down on their purchase.
 So, there is a benefit to doing whatever you can to improve your credit score.
 Click to read about the FHA Streamline Refinance where there is no minimum credit score requirement and no appraisal needed.
 If you have bad credit, read more about bad credit FHA loan programs.